 The Titan Pro Black Diamond by ProLite is one of the top high-end paddles on the market, seen in the hands of gold medal winners like Brian Ashworth.
 The Tian was the first paddle in ProLite’s Professional Black Diamond Series.

-This is definitely an advanced paddle, worthy of professional play at national championships– or if you can afford the sticker price, any intermediate to advanced player will surely appreciated the quality of this paddle.
+This is definitely an advanced paddle, worthy of professional play at national championships– or if you can afford the sticker price, any intermediate to advanced players will surely appreciate the quality of this paddle.

 According to the company, the core material inside the Titan Pro makes it the strongest Polymer currently on the market.
 The 100% carbon fiber paddle face gives it great shock absorption while still enough texture to help you put extra spin on the ball.

-The Titan Pro ranges from 7.5 – 8.3 ounces with a average paddle coming in right at 8 oz, giving it a good boost of power.
-The medium 4 1/4″ grip and 5″ handle are finished with Pro-Lites own comfortable “No Sweat” Diamond Grip, on of the most highly regarded pickleball grips on the market.
+The Titan Pro ranges from 7.5 – 8.3 ounces with an average paddle coming in right at 8 oz, giving it a good boost of power.
+The medium 4 1/4″ grip and 5″ handle are finished with Pro-Lites own comfortable “No Sweat” Diamond Grip, one of the most highly regarded pickleball grips on the market.

 This paddle is made of the same carbon fiber material used to manufacture NASCAR racing car bodies.
 The low profile edge guard protects the paddle edge while maintaining a very minimal impact on the paddle face and reducing chances if mis-hits or unintended redirection of the ball.

-I think the low profile solution is the best and I would take that over a totally edgeless pickleball paddles if you are looking for a longevity, specially for gear in this price range.
+I think the low profile solution is the best and I would take that over an edgeless pickleball paddle if you are looking for longevity, especially for gear in this price range.
 On a cheap pickleball paddle maybe no edge guard is fine, but this is a Pro level paddle with a price tag to match.

 ProLite Chrome N-R-G